bbarad/Live2D/readme.md

 # Live 2D Classification from Warp
 The Live2D tool is a lightweight python-based application to do semi-automated 2D classification of cryoEM particles simultaneously with data collection.
-It operates using a web interface for the frontend and uses Warp and cisTEM 2 on the backend.
+It operates using a simple web interface for the frontend and uses Warp and cisTEM 2 on the backend.

+Author: **Benjamin Barad** _<baradb@gene.com>_/_<benjamin.barad@gmail.com>_
+Date Modified: _2019-09-04_

 ## Getting Started
 These instructions will get Live2D functioning on your local machine.
 It is recommended to install one copy per microscope onto separate workstations - it is a CPU-heavy multi-process application and is currently tested for linux only (but should in theory work for windows).
 Performance scales well up to 32 cores tested.